visgl/deck.gl/docs/api-reference/deck.md

 ##### `onLoad` (Function, optional)

 Called once after gl context and Deck components (`ViewManager`, `LayerManager`, etc) are created.
-Can be used to trigger viewport transitions.
+It is safe to trigger viewport transitions after this event.

 ##### `onResize` (Function, optional)